Student Life and the Residential Experience

-You will receive your roommate information and housing assignment for the upcoming year later this summer.
+You will receive your roommate information and housing assignment for the upcoming year in early August.
 It may be an exciting and overwhelming experience for you.
-Most narratives that students hear about college roommates fall into two camps: roommate becomes the best friend forever or roommate is most horrible person on planet.
+Most narratives that students hear about college roommates fall into two camps: roommate becomes the best friend forever or roommate is the most horrible person on the planet.
 The reality is most roommate experiences fall in the middle.

 Here are a few ideas and tips to help you as you navigate this new experience:

 - Communicate.
 Reach out and/or respond to your roommate before arriving on campus.
-We want you to connect with your roommate via a phone call, FaceTime, Skype, or Google Hangout rather than only through social media sites, email, or texting.
-Verbal and face to face communication allows for a stronger foundation, especially early in the relationship.
+We want you to connect with your roommate via a phone call, FaceTime, Skype, Zoom or Google Hangout rather than only through social media sites, email, or texting.
+Verbal and face-to-face communication allows for a stronger foundation, especially early in the relationship.

-- Open Mind.
+- Have an Open Mind.
 It is unlikely that we will be able to find a perfect match based on the housing questionnaires.
-We do our best to make as many matches as possible.
-If you are matched with another student who seems different than you and/or any of your friends are, we encourage you to keep an open attitude.
-Part of the college experience is to diversify understanding of others.
-This could be a great opportunity to learn more about yourself.
+We do our best to make as many good matches as possible.
+If you are matched with another student who seems different than you and/or any of your friends are, we encourage you to keep an open and positive attitude.
+Part of the college experience is to develop a diverse understanding of others.
+And, this could be a great opportunity to learn more about yourself.

 - Brainstorm.
 If sharing a room is something new for you or you’ve had experiences and already know some areas that might be difficult for you to navigate, be proactive and generate ideas to prevent issues.
-If you are a light sleeper, bringing a pair of ear plugs may help.
+If you are a light sleeper, you might consider bringing a pair of ear plugs.
 If you are sensitive to light, an eye mask could be a solution.
-If you or your roommate likes to listen to loud music, headphones will be key.
+If you or your roommate like(s) to listen to loud music, headphones will be key.